War with the barons

-In the mid-1260s England was divided by civil war.
-Henry III, who had been on the throne since 1216, was at loggerheads with some of his leading nobles, who wanted to curb his power.
-Their leader was the king’s brother-in-law, Simon de Montfort, Earl of Leicester, who defeated the king’s forces at the Battle of Lewes in 1264.
-He held the king captive for 15 months before he was himself defeated and killed in August 1265 at the Battle of Evesham by Henry’s son, the future Edward I.
+In the mid 1260s England was divided by civil war.
+Henry III, who had been on the throne since 1216, was at loggerheads with some of his leading nobles, who wanted to reform how the king governed.
+Their leader was the king’s brother-in-law, Simon de Montfort, Earl of Leicester, who defeated the king’s forces at the Battle of Lewes in 1264 and captured both Henry III and his elder son, Edward.
+He held the king captive for 15 months before he was himself defeated and killed in August 1265 at the Battle of Evesham by Edward, who had escaped captivity.

-By the time the royal forces assembled at Kenilworth Castle, the garrison – who probably numbered about 1,200, including wives, children and servants – had built up stocks of enough food to hold out for months.
-They had managed to obtain siege engines, according to a contemporary chronicler, ‘hitherto unheard of among us and unseen’.
-Determined to retake the castle, the king had also amassed a huge arsenal of weaponry – including 2,000 wooden ‘hurdles’ (presumably screens to protect the royal soldiers from missiles), 60,000 crossbow bolts and nine siege engines.
+By the time the royal forces assembled at Kenilworth Castle, the garrison – men, women, children and servants, numbering over 1,200 people – had built up stocks of enough food to hold out for months.
+They had access to siege engines, according to a contemporary chronicler, ‘hitherto unheard of among us and unseen’, which the late Simon de Montfort had acquired.
+Determined to retake the castle, the king had also amassed a huge arsenal of weaponry – including 2,000 wooden ‘hurdles’ (timber screens to protect the royal soldiers from missiles), 60,000 crossbow bolts and nine siege engines.

 The water defences were preventing the royal forces from undermining the castle walls, so the king had barges hauled overland from Chester for a waterborne assault across the mere.
 But the defenders managed to repel them.

 Henry, by now desperate to restore his prestige and authority, called a parliament near the castle in October, which resulted in the peace terms known as the Dictum of Kenilworth, issued on 31 October.
-This allowed for the rebels to regain their forfeited lands on payment of heavy fines.
+This allowed for the rebels to regain their forfeited lands on payment of heavy fines (up to seven times the annual income of those lands).
 However, the garrison rejected these conditions as too harsh, and vowed to fight on.

 The siege wore on for a further six weeks.
 But in the end, as Henry ordered further forces to prepare to storm the castle, disease and starvation brought about what the siege had failed to.
-On 13 December the remnants of the garrison submitted to the terms they had been offered in October.
+On 14 December the remnants of the garrison submitted to the terms they had been offered in October.
 They were allowed to leave with their arms, horses and harness.
-Only two days’ supply of food remained in the castle.
+Only two days’ supply of food remained in the castle, and the garrison had been severely weakened by dysentery.

 At 172 days, Kenilworth’s was one of the longest sieges in English medieval history.
 What did it achieve?